librosa/librosa/docs/glossary.rst

         corresponds to amplitude of the waveform at sample `t`.

     sampling rate
-        The (positive integer) number of samples per second of a time series.
+        The number of samples per second of a time series.
-        This is denoted by an integer variable `sr`.
+        This is denoted by a positive number `sr`.

     frame
         A short slice of a :term:`time series` used for analysis purposes.
 This